Laying a Bike Down and No Contact Motorcycle Accidents Explained

 In each of these instances, the driver instigated the primary event that led to the motorcyclist’s injuries through some form of negligence, meaning that they can be held liable for an accident.
 However, sometimes, the driver may not notice they have done anything wrong and leave the scene of the accident without exchanging insurance information with the motorcyclist.
 In this instance, they would be referred to as a “phantom driver.”
 While it may seem difficult to recover compensation if you do not know who caused your injuries, phantom drivers are covered by uninsured motorist (UM) coverage, meaning you may be able to file a claim against your own insurance company.

 However, even if you do get the license plate of the at-fault driver, you may still face an upward battle against their insurance company.
 Insurance adjusters are extremely resistant to approving claims filed by injured motorcyclists, especially if the injuries involve a lay down or a no contact accident.
 They will try to dismiss any liability as well as the extent of your injuries.
 But, with the right attorney, you may be able to hold them to their policies.

 The Law Firm of Joseph H. Low IV is devoted to providing thorough legal representation to injured motorcyclists.
-With the aid of our California motorcycle accident attorney, we can thoroughly review your accident in a free consultation and advocate for full compensation after an accident, whether or not a driver directly hits you with their vehicle.
-To learn how we can aid you in your claim, contact us at (562) 901-0840 or toll-free (888) 454-5569.
+With the aid of our Long Beach motorcycle accident attorney, we can thoroughly review your accident in a free consultation and advocate for full compensation after an accident, whether or not a driver directly hits you with their vehicle.
+To learn how we can assist you in your claim, contact us at (562) 901-0840 or toll-free (888) 454-5569.